carbonpredict/carbonpredict/README.md

 Currently the image is not offered through Dockerhub.
 Build the image locally by cloning this repository, navigating to the repo's root folder and running the command `docker build -t carbon .`.
 This builds the Docker image with the tag *carbon*.
 The other docker commands are run using this image.

 ### List models
-To list the available models, run `docker-compose run carbon models`.
+To list the models available to be trained, run `docker-compose run carbon models`.

+### List trained models
+To list the trained models ready to be called on to predict CO2 equivalents, run `docker-compose run carbon trained_models`.

 ### Train model
 To train a model (here *lgbm_default*, a gradient boosting model) with the source data, run `docker-compose run carbon train lgbm_default`.
 Substitute the model name as the last parameter in the command.
 This will mount your subdirectory */mnt_models* into the container, train a model and save it to the subdirectory.